OlivierSohn/hamazed/BACKLOG.md

 the initial pool size, in terms of number of concurrent instruments, so that the pool never has to grow, in a particular use-case.

+Note that if we restrict ourselves to the hamazed case where we are called from a single thread, we could omit locks.

-Garbage collection should occur when a new instrument is created :
+- To improve memory usage, garbage collect instruments / channels when a new instrument is created :

 maintain a global list (under lock) of lambdas pairs:
   - one to know if the synth is playing :